cloudevents/spec/discovery.md

 https://example.com/myAggregator/services
 ```

-Note: for each query if the client is not authorized to see any particular
-entity then that entity SHOULD be excluded from the response.
-In cases where
-response is a single entity, then the response SHOULD result in an error as if
-the entity did not exist (e.g. for HTTP the response would be `404 Not Found`).
-In cases where the response is an array, then the response SHOULD return a
-successful status with an array, even if that array is empty.
-As Discovery
-service can be decoupled from Services permission checks, the above requirement
-is OPTIONAL.
-If the information is available to the Discovery service, it is
-highly RECOMMENDED.
+If a Discovery Endpoint can perform authorization checks to determine
+which client can see which Service, and the requesting client is not allowed
+access to a particular Service, then the Discovery Endpoint MUST respond
+as if that Service did does exist.
+For example, it would be excluded from
+any array of Services returned and it would result in a `404 Not Found`
+error for a request to that Service directly.

+Unless there is some out-of-band agreement, all APIs MUST use JSON encoding,
+which means when there is an HTTP Body the HTTP `Content-Type` Header MUST
+be `application/json`.

 #### Services

-#### `/services`
+#### `GET /services`

 This MUST return an array of zero or more Services.
-The list MUST contain all
+The array MUST contain all
 Services available via this Discovery Enpoint.

 When encoded in JSON, the response format MUST adhere to the following:

 ```
+200 OK
+Content-Type: application/json

 [
   {
     "id": "{id}",